 Kate Taylor

 Kate Taylor is a singer, sister, songwriter and mother.
-She was born in Boston and grew up with her four brothers — Alex (A.T.), James, Livingston and Hugh — in Chapel Hill, N.C. where her dad was Dean of the University of North Carolina Medical School.
+She was born in Boston and grew up with her four brothers – Alex, James, Livingston and Hugh – in Chapel Hill, North Carolina, where her father was the dean of the University of North Carolina Medical School.

-She is a member of one of the most famous musical families in the world and has enjoyed a lot of success as a performer and recording artist.
-Kate formed her first band at age fifteen and had her first record deal with Atlantic Records four years later.
-This debut record, Sister Kate, released in 1971, was produced by Peter Asher, her manager at the time, who had many hits with his duo Peter & Gordon in the ’60’s.
+A member of one of the most famous musical families in the world, she’s had a lot of success as a performer and recording artist.
+Talyor formed her first band at age 15 and landed her first record deal (with Atlantic) four years later.
+Her debut disc, Sister Kate, issued on the Atlantic sublabel Cotillion in 1971, was produced by Peter Asher, A&R chief at The Beatles’ Apple Records (and her manager at the time), who had several hits of his own as half of the duo Peter & Gordon in the ’60s.

 (by A.J.
 Wachtel)